Chart Color Schemes

 Miners Rest features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.5% of all households, including 39.4% couples with children, 29.5% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 18.5%, with lone person households at 15.8% and group households comprising 2.9%.
-The median household size is 2.8 people, larger than the Rest of Vic. average of 2.4.
+Non-family households comprise the remaining 18.5%, with lone person households at 15.8% and group households at 2.9%.
+The median household size is 2.8 people, larger than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households